ATF Consumer

 I don't arrogant police officers.
 However, you don't see me walking the streets arresting every one I see at the point of a gun either.

+There are people who wear a badge to work that really do care about more than their own ego, I assure you.
 Unfortunately, the bad ones stand out and spark emotional debates that have a tendency to draw sides and alienate people who, by all rights, should be allies.

 Was that really necessary?